stasjok/btrfsmaintenance-formula/README.md

 *Meta-state (This is a state that includes other states).*

-This installs the `btrfsmaintenance`, manages its configuration and file watcher service.
+This installs the `btrfsmaintenance`, manages its configuration, file watcher service and optionally (depending on a `btrfsmaintenance.refresh.fix_oncalendar` value) fixes a bug which causes every job to run 1st of month a 00:00 in addition to configured period.

 ### btrfsmaintenance.package